linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 ```

 Investor needs vary for regular distributions of cash.
-Investors whose

-- bjective is the maximization of total return relative to a benchmark return

-find the need for strong cash flows to be less important than do investors
+Investors whose objective is the maximization of total return relative to a benchmark return find the need for strong cash flows to be less important than do investors

 who need cash to satisfy current and near-term liabilities.
 For the latter